i2p/i2p.www/i2p2www/spec/proposals/136-experimental-sigtypes.rst

 with a store of a non-experimental sig type that is a hash collision, to prevent hijacking of a previously-absent hash.

-Floodfills should assume the public key length is 256, or derive it from the key certificate length, if longer.
+Floodfills should assume the signing public key length is 128, or derive it from the key certificate length, if longer.
 Some implementations may not support longer lengths unless the sig type is informally reserved.